yusale9/student-showcase/README.md

 The App uses REST which is flexible and reusable which suits the menu App as modules will be added, substituted, or adjusted.
 A REST API leverages HTTP methods which in this instance includes a GET request to fetch data and POST request to create data;
-* [GET] (get.md) to retrieve data from the server in this case the bill once the order has been placed.
+* [GET] (get.md) to retrieve data from the server, POC in this case the bill once the order has been placed.
 * [POST] (get.md) sends data to the server, the customers order is printed in the kitchen of GPMD once received.

 ### Workflow